 Your store managers can't see real-time performance.
 Your buyers don't know which products are trending until it's too late.
 Your executives get weekly reports that are already outdated by the time they read them.

-Data without visualization is just noise.
+Data without visualisation is just noise.

 Why Most Retail Dashboards Fail